 I tend to leave my Vegan Mac and Cheese Bites in their cases until I eat them.
 Their outsides tend to be a little sticky so if you do pack them up for lunches be sure to include a little something to wipe sticky fingers with afterwards.

 I would love to know what you think of these Vegan Mac and Cheese Bites.
 Please let me know in the comments below and share your pictures of these and my other recipes with me on Instagram.
 Tag them with #avirtualvegan so I don't miss them.

-- Add the macaroni to a large pan of boiling water and cook as per the package instructions.
+- Boil a large pan of water then add the macaroni and cook as per the package instructions.
 Usually 8 to 10 minutes.
 Drain once cooked.

 - Pour the sauce into the macaroni and stir really well to combine, breaking up any clumps.

 - Place in oven and cook for 30 minutes.

-- Remove from the oven and leave to cool in the tin
+- Remove from the oven and leave to cool in the pan.